R&H Logo

 Were the Right Materials Used?

-The quality of materials used in a building or remodeling project matters.
+The quality of materials used in a home build or remodeling project matters.
 Flimsier substances should never be substituted where heavy-duty materials are needed.
 Did the plumber put in PVC pipes as requested or copper pipes that might taint the drinking water?
-Did the guy who tiled your bathroom floor use premium epoxy mortar or a cheaper and less water-resistant knock-off?
+Did the guy who tiled your bathroom floor use premium epoxy mortar or a cheaper, less water-resistant knock-off?

 What Evidence Can Prove Poor Workmanship?